Our work is committed to independent and nonpartisan research that meets the high standards of academic integrity and quality at Columbia University.

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

-As a subject matter expert in community resilience to disasters, Jackie has managed a portfolio of applied research and consulting projects contributing to disaster risk reduction, decision support tools, and business intelligence for clients in industry and government.
+Before joining CGEP, Jackie was Senior Project Manager at the National Center for Disaster Preparedness, another think tank at Columbia University.
+She managed a portfolio of applied research and consulting projects contributing to disaster risk reduction, decision support tools, and business intelligence for clients in industry and government.
 She has been an American Geophysical Union science policy fellow, a DAT/Artathon data visualization fellow, and international contributor to science outreach and communication initiatives.
-Drafted under her leadership, the issue brief series for Resilient Children Resilient Communities was recommended as a policy resource to the Presidential transition team.
+Drafted under her leadership, the issue brief series for Resilient Children Resilient Communities was recommended as a policy resource to the Biden Presidential transition team.
 Prior to joining Columbia, she led the non-profit sector in two counties through cooperative long-term disaster recovery after Superstorm Sandy.
-Earlier research focused on utilizing crowd-sourced structure-from-motion as a solution to GIS and volcanic hazard data scarcity in Latin America, undertaken during DPhil studies at the University of Oxford.
+Earlier research focused on utilizing crowd-sourced structure-from-motion as a solution to volcanic hazard GIS data scarcity in Latin America, undertaken during DPhil studies at the University of Oxford.
 Her BS with honors in environmental geology was earned at UNC Chapel Hill with a research minor in marine science.

 Get the latest news and research on energy & climate policy.